UtrechtUniversity/yoda/docs/administration/troubleshooting-replication-revisions.md

 [the page about background processes](../design/processes/asynchronous-processes.md).
 This page contains advice regarding how to troubleshoot these processes.

+In Yoda 1.9 and higher, the revision and replication jobs run in verbose mode by default, which means the rodsLog typically has information regarding which data objects are being processed by these jobs.
+A good first step is to look up in the rodsLog what the relevant job is doing and whether the jobs show any errors, in particular permission errors (which are a common cause of replication/revision errors).
+When in doubt about whether permissions are correct, you can use the `iget` command to verify that a data object is accessible to the rods account.

+If a job is not configured to run in verbose mode, you can run it in verbose mode manually (see below).

+## Running a job in verbose mode manually

-If a data object is not replicated or does not get a new revision, consider first stopping and temporarily disabling the background process cronjob for troubleshooting.
+If a data object is not replicated or does not get a new revision, consider stopping and temporarily disabling the background process cronjob for troubleshooting.
 This can be done by temporarily setting the background process stop flag (`/ZONE/yoda/flags/stop_replication` or `/ZONE/yoda/flags/stop_revisions`) and waiting for the job to finish.